offbynull/learn/Biology/input/input.md

 `{bm} Fertilization/(fertilization|fertilize)/i` is the act of bringing together a male gamete (e.g. sperm) to a female gamete (e.g. egg_GAMETE) (cell types produced through meiosis).
 In humans, a fertilized egg_GAMETE is referred to as a ...

  * `{bm} zygote` upon creation.
-At this point the male gamete and the female gamete have fused together to become a single cell, but their nuclei will still be separate (will eventually fuse).
+At this point the male gamete and the female gamete have fused together to become a single cell, but their nuclei_cell will still be separate (will eventually fuse).

    ```{img}
    Zygote1.jpg